metabase/metabase/docs/embedding/interactive-embedding.md

 }
 ```

-## Group strategies
+## Group strategies with sandboxing

-If you want multiple people from a single customer account to collaborate on questions and dashboards, you'll need to set up one group per customer account.
+If you want multiple people from a single customer account to collaborate on questions and dashboards, you'll need to set up one [group](../people-and-groups/managing.md#groups) per customer account.

-You can handle data sandboxing with a single, separate group that just sandboxing your data.
+You can handle [data sandboxing](../permissions/data-sandboxes.md) with a single, separate group that just sandboxes your data.
 For example, each person could be part of a customer group that sets up data permissions with sandboxing via a certain attribute that applies to everyone across all your customer accounts.

 Additionally, each person within a single customer account could also be a member of a group specific to that customer account.
-That way they can collaborate on collections with other people in their organization without seeing stuff created by people in other customer's accounts.
+That way they can collaborate on collections with other people in their organization, without seeing stuff created by people from other customers' accounts.

 ## Showing or hiding Metabase UI components